leafsphp/docs/src/tutorial/src/step-8/description.md

 </div>

-We passed an array into the `validate` function above.
-The array tells the `validate` function what rule to run against what data.
+The array tells the `validate()` function what rule(s) to run against what data.
 The `email` rule is run against the email field we passed to make sure it's a valid email.
 In the same way, we're running the `text` method against the name field to make sure that it only contains text and spaces.
 You can try this out in the editor.

 If you want the validation to fail, you can edit the `data` in the `request.json` file with invalid data.
+Try passing a number into the email field and see what happens.

-## MULTIPLE VALIDATION RULES
+## Multiple validation rules

 So far, we've only looked at validating data against a single rule.
 But what if we want to validate data against multiple rules?
 We can do this by passing an array of rules into the `validate` function.
 For example, we can validate the email field against the `email` and `required` rules.